Object: WStr

 This call is unsafe 🐉

-• address must be a valid address for reads up to len or up to the next null terminator
+addressmust be a valid address for reads up tolenor up to the next null terminator

-• **kwargs - len: int - decode a string with a specific length. this is not byte length. this is element length. that is, one element is a u16 (2 bytes).
+address: int- theWStrpointer address.**kwargs-null: boolean- decode a string with a null terminator.**kwargs-len: int- decode a string with a specific length. this is not byte length. this is element length. that is, one element is a u16 (2 bytes).**kwargs-lossy: boolean- do not raise exception if provided string is not valid utf8.
+Warning, will return a string yes, but invalid characters will have been replaced with�.

 Using the type